eekcoopuw/jobmon/docsource/services.rst

 emu.3    4858 4856  4857  3310
 emu.3    4958 4956  4957  3311
 emu.4    5058 5056  5057  3312
+emu.5    5158 5156  5157  3313
 ======== ==== ===== ===== ====

+The port numbers come in paris, e.g. "3313:3306".
+The number on the right of the colon is the port-number inside the container, and never changes.
+The port number on the left of the colon is the external port number and must be changed on each release.

 .. todo::